UmmH3/hafeezah-hackathon1/README.md

 ## Main Data Analysis Libraries
-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.
 pandas: For data manipulation and analysis
 numpy: For numerical computing
 matplotlib: For creating static visualisations